 What is a Bulletin?

-Students follow the requirements included in the Bulletin and Supplement published in the year they first enrolled (matriculated) as a degree-seeking student at Indiana University (any campus).
-For instance, a new freshman beginning at IUB in the summer or fall of 2014 will be held to the requirements laid out in the 2014-2015 Bulletin of the College of Arts and Sciences.
-For questions regarding which Bulletin or Supplement to use, please consult the College Recorder's Office, (812) 855-1821 or firstname.lastname@example.org.
-The requirements outlined in the Bulletin or Supplement in effect at the time of your matriculation will remain constant throughout your time in the College, assuming you graduate within eight years.
+Students follow the requirements included in the Bulletin published in the year they first enrolled (matriculated) as a degree-seeking student at Indiana University Bloomington (IUB).
+For instance, a new freshman beginning at IUB in the summer or fall of 2016 will be held to the requirements laid out in the 2016-2017 Bulletin of the College of Arts and Sciences.
+For questions regarding which Bulletin to use, please consult the College Recorder's Office, (812) 855-1821 or email@example.com.
+The requirements outlined in the Bulletin in effect at the time of your matriculation at IUB will remain constant throughout your time in the College, assuming you graduate within eight years.